spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Replace `USERNAME` and `XXX.XXX.XXX.XXX` with your new username and server's IP and you should be prompted for your password.
 Type that in and you're in as yourself!

+*Note: if your username on your local workstation is the same as your username on the new Dediserve system, you don't need to include it in the `ssh` command, so you can connect by simply typing `ssh XXX.XXX.XXX.XXX`. `ssh` will use your local username by default!*

 ### Disable root login via ssh

 Before we do anything, we're going to disable the ability for root to ssh into your machine.